Paul Weyland

-Weyland was a key figure involved in organising an anti-semitic campaign against relativity.
+Weyland was a key figure involved in organising an antisemitic campaign against relativity.
 In August 1920 he organised a mass meeting at the Berliner Philharmonie to contest Einstein's theory of relativity.
 After ensuring the meeting had been well-advertised in the newspapers, Weyland delivered a vituperative attack on Einstein, described as "with heavy artillery" in one newspaper.
 This attack consisted primarily of unsubstantial insults against the theory of relativity alongside claims that it was promoted by "the clique of [Einstein's] academic supporters".
 Weyland claimed that the theory constituted a form of hypnotic mass suggestion and Jewish arrogance, which was a product of an unsettling spiritually chaotic period and that it, amongst other repellent ideas, was poisoning German thought.
 It was this speech which culminated in the statement: "Relativity theory is scientific Dadaism".

 He was later granted American citizenship.

+In popular culture

+He was portrayed in the Netflix feature film Einstein and the Bomb by British actor Simon Haines.